treeverse/lakeFS/docs/setup/import.md

 ## Use external tools

-In order to import existing data to lakeFS, you may choose to copy it using [S3 CLI](../integrations/aws_cli.md#copy-from-a-local-path-to-lakefs) or using tools like [Apache DistCp](../integrations/distcp.md#from-s3-to-lakefs).
+In order to import existing data to lakeFS, you may choose to copy it using [S3 CLI](../integrations/aws_cli.md#copy-from-a-local-path-to-lakefs){: .button-clickable} or using tools like [Apache DistCp](../integrations/distcp.md#from-s3-to-lakefs){: .button-clickable}.
 This is the most straightforward way, and we recommend it if it’s applicable for you.

 ## Zero-copy import